assen-totin/cdn/README.md

 Set the SQL DELETE query to run in the configuration option `cdn_sql_delete`.
 It must have a single `%s` placeholder, which will be filled with the file ID.

-NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.
+NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s)`.

 The default query is `DELETE FROM cdn WHERE file_id='%s'`.